gateschema/gateschema-js/docs/api.md

 ### Branching
 #### `switch(path: string, cases: {case: GateSchema, schema: GateSchema}[])`
-Expect the input value to satisfy a schema depends on the value of the passing `path` and the cases
+Expect the input to satisfy a schema depends on the value of the passing `path` and the cases
 If there is no matching case, it will pass
 If you want a default case, you can use the `any` keyword